samuko-things-company/sic_mpu9250_i2c_lib/README.md

 ## Basic Library functions and usage

-- connect to sic_driver shield module by creating an object
+- connect to sic_mpu9250 module via i2c by creating an object
   > `SIC` imu(i2cAddress)

 - get filtered Roll, Pitch and Yaw values in 6dp